 Redbourn Care Group draws generous financial help from the Parish Council, local bodies and many individual contributions and bequests.

 There are no paid officers or helpers apart from the part-time Office Manager.

 A measure of the Care Group’s success was marked by its being awarded the Queen’s Golden Jubilee Award in 2003.
 This award is of nationwide significance, celebrating the importance of voluntary workers contributions to the well-being of their communities.

 Peter Fox, “Podge” to all his many friends is a local hero.
 Born and raised in the village, he is one of a dying breed of genuine locals who have a passionate love for Redbourn.
 They know the village and its old families in intimate detail and are an endless source of stories about village life.

-Another is Dennis Bigham, a Trustee of the Care Group, a Parish Councillor and, being an ex-professional soldier, a man of action, a stalwart of the Care Group and the Village Hall.
+Another is Dennis Bigham, a Parish Councillor and being an ex-professional soldier, a man of action, a stalwart of the Care Group and the Village Hall.
 But enough about Dennis, he is larger than life without any help from this correspondent.